Prize named after Yuri Shevelyov

 Terms

-Candidates for the Award can be nominated by Ukrainian and foreign cultural institutions, publishing houses, research centers, creative associations and individuals.
+Candidates for the Award can be nominated by Ukrainian and foreign cultural institutions, publishing houses, research centers, and creative associations.

-Artistic or scientific essays by Ukrainian authors ( non-fiction ) published in paper form (book, collection) during the calendar year are accepted for consideration.
+Original artistic or scientific essays by Ukrainian authors written in Ukrainian and published in paper form (book, collection) during the calendar year are accepted for consideration.
 An essay is a syncretic literary or literary-scientific form that represents the point of view of the author.

 Applications are accepted annually from August 15 to October 15 .